 The other kind I have are dried chillies.
 These pack quite a bit of heat.
 I put them in a grinder with whole black peppercorns.
 Great for seasoning.

 The kind below is most easily available here in Kenya.
 Slice the finger chillies (cayenne?) and submerge in olive oil.
 After a few days the oil is infused with the heat.
 A tip I got from a friend was to leave the jars in the sun for a few days.
 These are the hottest of the 5 different peppers listed in this post.

 Growing up, mum made her own homemade chili sauce.
 I attempted this for the first time recently because I fell in love with the peppers from Malawi called “kambuzi”.
 In Nairobi, you can find “pilipili mbuzi” which is much bigger but it has a similar smell.
-And oh, and it is a distinct amazing smell.
+And oh, what a distinct amazing aroma.